 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-The University does not have a formal policy for managing concentration of credit for investments and has no exposure to concentration of credit risk at June 30, 2023.
+The University policy requires diversification of investments to reduce overall portfolio risk while maintaining market rates of return and has no exposure to concentration of credit risk at June 30, 2024.